"Resistant" Monterrey Oak

 C. Texas Forest Service

-The consistent position by the Texas Forest Service is that “all oaks are susceptible to oak wilt to some degree.”
+The consistent position by the Texas Forest Service is that “all oaks are susceptible to infection from the fungus.”
 Further, this susceptibility is tiered in the following way:

-There is one quote from one update that clearly shows a remarkable intra-department divergence of position (on at least some white oak species), that much more conforms with the northern state's experts regarding white oak group mortality:
+Here is the quote from the TFS oak wilt update document that clearly shows the intra-department divergence of position, and which much more conforms with the northern states experts regarding white oak group mortality:

-Clarification on this by the Texas Forest Service (and many other issues) is desperately needed.
+Further clarification on this by the Texas Forest Service (and many other issues) is still needed.

 Dr. David Appel is one of the most prolific contributors to the cadre of oak wilt research for over the last two decades.
 In 1994 he did a great service to the Californian community by measuring the impact of oak wilt by means of an assay of sprouts upon 11 of the most common oaks that inhabit California proper for just under 3 months of observation.
 What in my assessment is the most succinct concluding remark found within his study?